intel/intel-xpu-backend-for-triton/README.md

   Without this, every invocation of `pip install` uses a different symlink to cmake, and this forces ninja to rebuild most of the `.a` files.

-- vscode intellisense has some difficulty figuring out how to build Triton's C++ (probably because, in our build, users don't invoke cmake directly, but instead use setup.py).
+- VSCcode IntelliSense has some difficulty figuring out how to build Triton's C++ (probably because, in our build, users don't invoke cmake directly, but instead use setup.py).
 Teach vscode how to compile Triton as follows.